 Advertisement

 William would continue to face many challenges to his rule over England and Normandy, including from his own son Robert Curthose.
-As he became older, and after the death of his wife Matilda, William was less effective in maintaining control over his empire.
+As he became older, and especially after the death of his wife Matilda, William became less able to maintain control over his empire.

 His troubles continued when he learned that his half-brother Odo was secretly trying to purchase the Papacy for himself – William was so upset that he personally arrested Odo and kept him in prison for the rest of his reign.